-Open daily from 8am to 10pm, the Skateboard Park features a new 6 foot bank, a 5 foot mini ramp, flat quarters, pyramid, fun boxes, spine ramp, quarter pipes and curb boxes.
+Open May 1 to October 1 (approximately), from 8am to 10pm, the Skateboard Park features a 6 foot bank, a 5 foot mini ramp, flat quarters, pyramid, fun boxes, spine ramp, quarter pipes and curb boxes.
 An outdoor basketball court is adjacent to the ramp area.
-Weather pending the park will be open until October 1st.
 The Skateboard Park is not supervised and the involvement of youth are the responsibility of parents and guardians.

 11km of trails in the Saugeen River Valley around the Town of Hanover.
 Enjoy the fantastic views from the 91m pedestrian bridge over the Saugeen River (access via 16th Avenue North).

 Trail Access Points - Please note trails are not groomed during the winter season.
 (November 1 to April 30)

 There is a Saugeen River canoe access point (#3) in Hanover Park.
 This is the Official Beginning of the Saugeen River canoe route as per the Saugeen Valley Conservation Authority (SVCA).
 While there are other access points that SVCA notes on their route, PLEASE BE AWARE OF THE DAM located just before the 7th Avenue bridge in Hanover.